Strong nonlinear thermoelectricity generation and close-to-Carnot efficient heat engines in Superconductor-Insulator-2D electron gas junctions

-In the increasingly important context of quantum technologies \cite{Acin2018}, thermoelectricity in superconducting structures turned from a curiosity into a promising framework for quantum devices \cite{Heikkilae2018,Marchegiani2020,Paolucci2023}.
-The recent quantum revolution is driven by development of quantum computation \cite{Acin2018,Kjaergaard2020} and quantum detection technologies \cite{Giazotto2006,Degen2017}.
-One of the main current limits for scaling solid-state implementations for both applications is heat management in the cryogenic setup.
-The design of a scalable quantum computer must move from needing a coaxial cable per qubit towards the use of electronics working at the cryogenic stage to reduce complexity and heat influx \cite{Savin2006,Tian2025,Xue2021,Bohuslavskyi2024,Sadhu2025,Kawabata2026}.
-Scaling an array of superconducting detectors brings an analogous problem, as they usually require separate wires for biasing and readout \cite{Heikkilae2018,Kuzmin2019,DeLucia2024}, where only the readout wiring can be reduced via multiplexing \cite{Battistelli2008,DeLucia2024}.\\ Generating thermoelectricity in a cryogenic environment offers an unexpected path for solving these problems, as it can passively generate a detection or control signal with no need for biasing, only by using a byproduct of quantum devices: heat.
-With semiconductors becoming inefficient at cryogenic temperatures \cite{Chung2000,Sidorenko2019} and superconductors notoriously showing negligible thermoelectric behaviour \cite{Ginzburg2004}, superconducting hybrid structures appear as the most promising framework for cryogenic thermoelectricity generation \cite{Ozaeta2014,Marchegiani2020,Bianco2024}.
+One of the main current limits for scaling cryogenic solid-state quantum technologies \cite{Acin2018} is heat management.
+Indeed, the design of a scalable quantum computer must move from needing a coaxial cable per qubit towards the use of cryogenic electronics to reduce complexity and heat influx \cite{Savin2006,Tian2025,Xue2021,Bohuslavskyi2024,Sadhu2025,Kawabata2026}.
+Furthermore, scaling an array of superconducting detectors brings an analogous problem, as they usually require separate wires for biasing and readout \cite{Heikkilae2018,Kuzmin2019,DeLucia2024}, with the need for readout multiplexing \cite{Battistelli2008,DeLucia2024}.
+Generating thermoelectricity in a cryogenic environment offers an unexpected path for solving these problems, as it can passively generate signals or power only by using a byproduct of quantum devices: heat.
+As a consequence, thermoelectricity in superconducting structures turned from a curiosity into a promising framework for quantum devices \cite{Heikkilae2018,Marchegiani2020,Paolucci2023}, useful for both quantum computation \cite{Acin2018,Kjaergaard2020} and quantum detection \cite{Giazotto2006,Degen2017} technologies.\\ Thermoelectric quantum heat engines can generate non-cyclic, steady power via particle exchange \cite{Humphrey2005}.
+Their efficiency has been discussed, mostly agreeing that Carnot efficiency can only be reached at zero power via energy filtering of the exchanged particles via a $\delta$-shaped transmission function \cite{Mahan1996, Humphrey2002, Jordan2013, Yamamoto2015}.
+The problem of maximum efficiency at finite power has also been addressed, setting the Curzon-Ahlborn limit in the linear regime \cite{VandenBroeck2005}, and the Whitney limit in the nonlinear regime \cite{Whitney2014,Whitney2015,Mishra2024}, both implying energy selection of transmitted particles \cite{Yamamoto2015,Whitney2015}.
+Further discussion on overcoming these limits for specific systems is ongoing \cite{Yamamoto2015,Benenti2011,Lee2017,Popp2021,Ryu2022}.\\ For scalable cryogenic thermoelectricity, superconducting hybrid structures appear as the most promising framework \cite{Ozaeta2014,Marchegiani2020,Bianco2024}.
 The breaking of e-h symmetry required for thermoelectricity can happen spontaneously, as in superconductor-insulator-superconductor (SIS) junctions \cite{Marchegiani2020}, or explicitly, as in ferromagnetic-insulator-superconductor (FIS) junctions \cite{Ozaeta2014}, fluxon-based \cite{Singh2024}, and GIS \cite{Bianco2024} junctions.
-The generated thermoelectricity can be linear \cite{Ozaeta2014,Bianco2024}, i.e., proportional to the temperature gradient across the structure, or nonlinear \cite{Lucchesi2025,Marchegiani2020,Bianco2024}.
-Current junction designs, while promising, also imply important technical challenges, as a SIS junction needs supercurrent suppression to keep a voltage gradient across it, and a FIS junction requires the complex fabrication of a high-quality ferromagnetic insulator.\\
+The generated thermoelectricity can be linear \cite{Ozaeta2014,Bianco2024}, i.e., proportional to the temperature gradient across the structure, or nonlinear \cite{Lucchesi2025,Marchegiani2020,Bianco2024}. \\